maruqmch/services/hugo-tania/site/content/post/geocoding.md

 - Readme
 - Logistics
 ---
-Geocode an address to gps coordinates and the reverse.
+Geocode an address to gps location and the reverse.

-# Geocoding service
+# Geocoding Service

 The geocoding service provides address to lat lng geocoding as well as the reverse.
-Useful for building mapping or location based services.
+It's useful for building mapping or location based services.

 ## cURL